 This drill is a fun way to improve hand-eye coordination and speed.
 Divide players into teams and have them line up at opposite ends of the field.

 Give each team two balls and have players take turns throwing the balls to their teammates and running to the opposite end of the field.
 The first team to complete the relay wins.

 Variation: Increase the difficulty of the drill by having players catch and throw with their non-dominant hand.

 Fun Softball Games for Practice

-One of the best ways to make softball practice more fun is to incorporate some games into the mix.
-Games not only help keep players engaged, but they can also be used to work on specific skills.
+One of the best ways to make softball practice more engaging and fun is by incorporating some games into your practice sessions.
+Games not only help players stay engaged but they can also be used to work on specific skills.

 Divide your team into two groups and have them line up behind their respective cones.
 The first player in each group starts by running to the cone and hitting a ball off of a tee.

 This game is all about speed and quick thinking.

 When you say “go,” the first player from each team takes off around the square, touching each base before heading back to their team where they tag the next player in line who does likewise.

 The first team to finish wins!
-You can also make this game more challenging by having players touch all four bases before returning to their team (like a real game!) or by adding obstacles like hurdles or slalom poles for players to navigate as they run around the square.
+You can make this game more challenging by having players touch all four bases before returning to their team (like in a real game!) or by adding obstacles like hurdles or slalom poles for players to navigate as they run around the square.